marco-mart/Not-A-Team/problem.md

 **Does your system depend on external software packages?
 System assumptions?
 If so, describe them.**

 ## Functional Requirements
+Functional requirements we will meet are that the player be able to engage in gameplay along with interacting with the game world and its content.
+Players shall also be able to save their progress in the game, this is also a functional requirement that will be met.
 [User Stories](userstories.md)
 **In a standard requirements document, you would have a LONG list of functional requirements here.
 You should put a link to your user story page here.**

 ## System and Non-functional Requirements
+Non-functional requiremtns for our software will be its reliablility, security, usability and especially interoperablity and compatibility.
 ### 4.1 External Interface Requirements (User,Hardware,Software,Communications)
+The user should have a Microfsoft Windows 10 operating system.
+Most hardware should be able to run our program.
 **Describe what kinds of interfaces your product has, and what they do.
 Then list specific requirements using item numbers as NF.4.1.X.**

 ### 4.2 Performance Requirements
+Our product's performance needs will be low pertaining to hardware and operating systems.
+However the game's interface will be more specific about the performance requirements needed.
 **Describe your product's performance needs.
 Then list specific requirements using item numbers as NF.4.2.X.**

 ### 4.3 Design Constraints
+Our design constraints will be using one type of IDE and Unity to make our game.
+Another constraint is that we will be developing our game and a windows OS machine.
 **Describe external requirements that will constrain your design choices.
 Then list specific requirements using item numbers as NF.4.3.X.**

 ### 4.4 Quality Requirements
+Our quality requirements will be functional suitibilty, completeness, and appropriateness.
+Reliability and performancce efficiency are also our quality requirements.
 **What quality expectations do your users have?
 Is your system life-critical?
 Describe such issues, then list specific requirements using item numbers as NF.4.4.X.**

 ### 4.5 Other Requirements